Igbo nationalism: Colonial

-Via the divide-and-rule policies embarked upon by Great Britain in their colonization of what is now known as Nigeria, the ethnic groups that occupied the territory were purposefully separated and differentiated.
+Via the divide-and-rule policies embarked upon by Great Britain in its colonization of what is now known as Nigeria, the ethnic groups that occupied the territory were purposefully separated and differentiated.
 For this reason, the cultural, social, and economic characteristics that distinguished each of the major groups played an important role in public spaces.
 The Igbo State Union (formerly the Igbo Federal Union) constituted a sociopolitical union that helped solidify an Igbo national consciousness amidst the political background of colonialism and budding nationalism.
-In the late colonial period that followed WWII, the British colonial government's approach shifted from administrative to developmentalist; thus, civil society groups such as the Igbo State Union became increasingly important for the provision socio-political and economic advantages.
+In the late colonial period that followed WWII, the British colonial government's approach shifted from administrative to developmentalist; thus, civil society groups such as the Igbo State Union became increasingly important for the provision of socio-political and economic advantages.
 Namely, it enabled the Igbo people to send larger numbers of their children to school via communal association as opposed to the individual achievements or parents.